User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-Reduced administrative burden by avoiding chart audits from payers to identify suspected diagnosis gaps
+Reduced administrative burden by avoiding chart audits from payers to identify clinically inferred diagnosis gaps

 athenahealth has developed functionality within athenaOne to help organizations document and bill appropriately for chronic conditions tied to risk adjustment.

-In athenaClinicals, the Patient Risk dashboard displays gaps in documentation for high-volume, high impact chronic conditions, such as diabetes, during the point-of-care workflow.
-In just a few clicks, a provider can move a potential diagnosis surfaced in the Patient Risk dashboard into the Assessment & Plan (A/P) section of the encounter. athenahealth pulls diagnosis gaps from third party external sources, athenahealth claims, and claims added manually by coders.
+In athenaClinicals, the Diagnosis Gaps dashboard displays gaps in documentation for high-volume, high impact chronic conditions, such as diabetes, during the point-of-care workflow.
+In just a few clicks, a provider can move a clinically verified diagnosis surfaced in the Diagnosis Gaps dashboard into the Assessment & Plan (A/P) section of the encounter. athenahealth pulls diagnosis gaps from third party external sources, athenahealth claims, and claims added manually by coders.

 In athenaOne, reports are available in the Report Library to provide real-time, actionable insight into how your organization is performing related to several metrics that athenahealth has developed specifically for risk adjustment.
 For more details, see Reporting on diagnosis gaps.